U.S. FERC power-market crackdown targets Dreyfus-Highbridge unit

-NEW YORK (Reuters) - Commodity merchant Louis Dreyfus Energy Services may have manipulated North Dakota power markets four years ago, U.S. regulators said on Monday.
+NEW YORK, Jan 6 (Reuters) - Commodity merchant Louis Dreyfus Energy Services may have manipulated North Dakota power markets four years ago, U.S. regulators said on Monday.

 In the latest example of the Federal Energy Regulatory Commission’s crack-down on power market players, the agency’s enforcement arm said it has made a preliminary determination that the firm had violated rules on market manipulation.